paramshah10/Berkeley-CS61C/Project 3/README.md

 # Project 3 - CPU - Datapath and Controls

-In this project you will be using Logisim to implement a 32-bit two-cycle processor based on RISCV.
-Once you’ve completed this project, you’ll know essentially everything you need to build a computer from scratch with nothing but logic gates!
+In this project I used Logisim to implement a 32-bit two-cycle processor based on RISCV.
+Once I completed this project, I knew essentially everything I need to build a computer from scratch with nothing but logic gates!